The Finer Things

 Bringing Alcohol BACK to the USA

 1 liter of alcohol duty-free per person aged 21+.
 That's one bottle.
-You can bring more, but you'll owe duty and taxes on anything over 1 liter — usually $2–5 per additional bottle depending on the type.
-I bring back a bottle of Tanduay 15-Year for each member of the family traveling — at $10 a bottle, it's the best souvenir deal in Vietnam.
+You can bring more, but you'll owe duty and taxes on anything over 1 liter — usually $2-5 per additional bottle depending on the type.
+Ruou nep cam and Vietnamese craft spirits make unique souvenirs at a fraction of what you'd pay for imported bottles at home.

 What NOT to Bring Home